Weekly Judicial Update - July 20, 2026

 New Nominees:

-During the previous week, there were no new nominations in the appellate or district courts.
+During the previous week, there were 2 new nominations, 1 to the appellate courts and 1 to the district courts:

 For biographical information on those nominated thus far by the Trump administration, click here.